 The Chance for a Fresh Approach

-Psychedelics are easily stereotyped.
+LSD is easily stereotyped.
 Shadowy experiments, anti-drug propaganda, and aggressive shaming of counter-culture lifestyles produced an environment in which serious discussion of psychedelics in the mainstream medical and commercial space was next to impossible for many years.
-Now, coinciding with the trending legalization of cannabis, we’ve seen the beginnings of a deconstruction of so much stigma and misinformation around controlled substances as a whole.
-The same opportunity has arisen to examine how the modern popular perception of psychedelics was shaped by social disruption, and where it can be taken from here.
+Now, coinciding with the trending legalization of cannabis, we’ve seen the beginnings of a deconstruction of stigma and misinformation around controlled substances as a whole.
+This presents a rare opportunity examine how the modern popular perception of psychedelics was shaped, and where it can be taken from here.

 A Brief Background on LSD

 Unlike mescaline or psilocybin, LSD has no storied spiritual history to relate back to ancient cultures.
 The hallucinogenic properties of LSD were discovered in 1943, with numerous experiments, including the infamous MK-ULTRA, conducted through the 1950’s and 60’s.
 Despite this, the words LSD and acid evoke nothing so much as the Summer of Love, 1967, and the hippie movement, music, ideals, and resulting counterculture that altered much of western identity.
 LSD exploded in popularity, fitting perfectly into an already increasing dissatisfaction with the Vietnam War, along with issues of race, gender, and the established social order at large.
 Helped along by figures such as Harvard Professor Timothy Leary and Novelist Ken Kesey, among others, LSD was touted as a shortcut to enlightenment.